John Urschel

 John Cameron Urschel Jr. (born June 24, 1991) is a Canadian mathematician and former professional football guard.
 He played college football at Penn State and was drafted by the Baltimore Ravens in the fifth round of the 2014 NFL draft.
 Urschel played his entire NFL career with Baltimore before announcing his retirement on July 27, 2017, at 26 years old.

 Urschel has bachelor's and master's degrees (both from Penn State) and a PhD (from the Massachusetts Institute of Technology), all in mathematics.
-Urschel is also an advanced stats columnist for The Players' Tribune.
+Urschel is also an advanced statistics columnist for The Players' Tribune.
 He served a three-year term on the College Football Playoff selection committee which began in the spring of 2020, and is an assistant professor at the Department of Mathematics of the Massachusetts Institute of Technology.

 Early life and education

 Urschel was born in Winnipeg, Manitoba, Canada.
 His parents, John Urschel Senior and Venita Parker, were a surgeon and attorney, respectively.
 He grew up in Buffalo, New York where he graduated from Canisius High School in 2009.

 At Pennsylvania State University, Urschel earned both a bachelor's degree in 2012 and a master's 2013 degree in mathematics before earning his PhD in mathematics from the Massachusetts Institute of Technology in 2021.
 While at Penn State, he was awarded the William V. Campbell Trophy, known as the "academic Heisman".